roidelapluie/blog/content/pages/about-me.md

 Sidebar: <h4>Welcome</h4>
          <p>This is my personal website.</p>
          <p>It is composed of two main parts: my <a href="https://roidelapluie.be/blog/">blog</a> and my <a href="https://roidelapluie.be/wiki">notes</a>.
 The second part is like a wiki that is mainly there so I can google myself problems I had in the past.</p>
-         <p>You might be interresting to directly jump to tha <a href="https://roidelapluie.be/tag/planet-inuits.html">planet-inuits</a> tag, which contains the more technical articles.
+         <p>You might be interresting to directly jump to the <a href="https://roidelapluie.be/tag/planet-inuits.html">planet-inuits</a> tag, which contains the more technical articles.
 Articles not in this tag are mainky opinions or very short articles.</p>
          <p class="box info">
          <strong>Inuits</strong><br />
          The opinions and views expressed in my this site do not reflect my employer's views.
 I am working at <a href="https://inuits.eu">Inuits</a>, a large open-source consultancy company based in Belgium.